helloabunai/objectscript-prep/md/01Config.md

 * Intersystems ObjectScript: `intersystems-community.vscode-objectscript`
 * Intersystems Server Manager: `intersystems-community.servermanager`

 We need to add our server details to the extension.
-Select IRIS from the left panel and add a server following the VSCode prompts (your settings will vary depending on server/container):
+Select Intersystems from the VSCode left panel and add a server (the plus button, next to "servers") following the prompts (your settings will vary depending on server/container):

 ```
 Name of new server definition: free name choice, better to keep it simple